coderamen666/srd-v3.5-md/basic-rules-and-legal/equipment.md

 **Light, One-Handed, and Two-Handed Melee Weapons:** This designation is a measure of how much effort it takes to wield a weapon in combat.
-It indicates whether a melee weapon, when wielded by a character of the weapon's size category, is considered a light weapon, a one-handed weapon, or a two-handed weapon.
+It indicates whether a melee weapon, when wielded by a character of the weapon’s size category, is considered a light weapon, a one-handed weapon, or a two-handed weapon.

-*Light:* A light weapon is easier to use in one's off hand than a one-handed weapon is, and it can be used while grappling.
+*Light:* A light weapon is easier to use in one’s off hand than a one-handed weapon is, and it can be used while grappling.
 A light weapon is used in one hand.
-Add the wielder's Strength bonus (if any) to damage rolls for melee attacks with a light weapon if it's used in the primary hand, or one-half the wielder's Strength bonus if it's used in the off hand.
-Using two hands to wield a light weapon gives no advantage on damage; the Strength bonus applies as though the weapon were held in the wielder's primary hand only.
+Add the wielder’s Strength bonus (if any) to damage rolls for melee attacks with a light weapon if it’s used in the primary hand, or one-half the wielder’s Strength bonus if it’s used in the off hand.
+Using two hands to wield a light weapon gives no advantage on damage; the Strength bonus applies as though the weapon were held in the wielder’s primary hand only.

 An unarmed strike is always considered a light weapon.

 *One-Handed:* A one-handed weapon can be used in either the primary hand or the off hand.
-Add the wielder's Strength bonus to damage rolls for melee attacks with a one-handed weapon if it's used in the primary hand, or 1/2 his or her Strength bonus if it's used in the off hand.
-If a one-handed weapon is wielded with two hands during melee combat, add 1-1/2 times the character's Strength bonus to damage rolls.
+Add the wielder’s Strength bonus to damage rolls for melee attacks with a one-handed weapon if it’s used in the primary hand, or 1/2 his or her Strength bonus if it’s used in the off hand.
+If a one-handed weapon is wielded with two hands during melee combat, add 1-1/2 times the character’s Strength bonus to damage rolls.

 *Two-Handed:* Two hands are required to use a two-handed melee weapon effectively.
-Apply 1-1/2 times the character's Strength bonus to damage rolls for melee attacks with such a weapon.
+Apply 1-1/2 times the character’s Strength bonus to damage rolls for melee attacks with such a weapon.

 **Weapon Size:** Every weapon has a size category.
 This designation indicates the size of the creature for which the weapon was designed.

-A weapon's size category isn't the same as its size as an object.
+A weapon’s size category isn’t the same as its size as an object.
-Instead, a weapon's size category is keyed to the size of the intended wielder.
+Instead, a weapon’s size category is keyed to the size of the intended wielder.
 In general, a light weapon is an object two size categories smaller than the wielder, a one-handed weapon is an object one size category smaller than the wielder, and a two-handed weapon is an object of the same size category as the wielder.

-*Inappropriately Sized Weapons:* A creature can't make optimum use of a weapon that isn't properly sized for it.
-A cumulative --2 penalty applies on attack rolls for each size category of difference between the size of its intended wielder and the size of its actual wielder.
-If the creature isn't proficient with the weapon a --4 nonproficiency penalty also applies.
+*Inappropriately Sized Weapons:* A creature can’t make optimum use of a weapon that isn’t properly sized for it.
+A cumulative –2 penalty applies on attack rolls for each size category of difference between the size of its intended wielder and the size of its actual wielder.
+If the creature isn’t proficient with the weapon a –4 nonproficiency penalty also applies.

-The measure of how much effort it takes to use a weapon (whether the weapon is designated as a light, one-handed, or two-handed weapon for a particular wielder) is altered by one step for each size category of difference between the wielder's size and the size of the creature for which the weapon was designed.
-If a weapon's designation would be changed to something other than light, one-handed, or two-handed by this alteration, the creature can't wield the weapon at all.
+The measure of how much effort it takes to use a weapon (whether the weapon is designated as a light, one-handed, or two-handed weapon for a particular wielder) is altered by one step for each size category of difference between the wielder’s size and the size of the creature for which the weapon was designed.
+If a weapon’s designation would be changed to something other than light, one-handed, or two-handed by this alteration, the creature can’t wield the weapon at all.

 **Improvised Weapons:** Sometimes objects not crafted to be weapons nonetheless see use in combat.
-Because such objects are not designed for this use, any creature that uses one in combat is considered to be nonproficient with it and takes a --4 penalty on attack rolls made with that object.
+Because such objects are not designed for this use, any creature that uses one in combat is considered to be nonproficient with it and takes a –4 penalty on attack rolls made with that object.
 To determine the size category and appropriate damage for an improvised weapon, compare its relative size and damage potential to the weapon list to find a reasonable match.
 An improvised weapon scores